 At Hurstmere School we provide a comprehensive programme to students in Years 7-11 of all abilities, and this includes aspects of work-related learning, enterprise education, subject option choices and information surrounding RPA (raising of the participation age).
 Students in our Year 11 are supported in their applications to Sixth Forms at schools and colleges, as are our SEND students, working closely with our internal additional needs team and external providers.

 It is important to equip our students with the necessary skills for them to career plan and know how and where to access impartial and unbiased information.
 Developing key enterprise and employability skills are important part of the Hurstmere school experience.
+This includes access to our Careers Newsletter which can be found in the News section of our website.

 Our NEET (not in employment, education or training) figures remain very low.
 Our 2018 Year 11 leavers progressed successfully onto the pathways of their choice with 97% of the cohort meeting the RPA (raising of the participation age) Compliance, compared with a 94% England statistic.